 Former President Mahmoud Ahmadinejad.
 Of course, the elected former president of Iran, Mahmoud Ahmadinejad, did not help matters with the US and Israel by publicly stating that Israel should be wiped off the face of the earth.
 He also repeatedly insulted the US Was he asking for war or what?

-Ahmadinejad is an educated leader (civil engineer) and, with Iran's massive natural resources and relatively large population, could easily have helped lead Iran into the upper ranks of the developed nations of the earth.
+Ahmadinejad was an educated leader (civil engineer) and, with Iran's massive natural resources and relatively large population, could easily have helped lead Iran into the upper ranks of the developed nations of the earth.
 But he couldn"t do that by adopting the concepts of the extreme Islamic movements.
 Hopefully, he was just placating these extremist groups while he got the country up and running.
 And then again, maybe I am just giving him the benefit of the doubt which he may not deserve.
 In any event, in the recent election, Ahmadinejad was replaced by a more moderate president.

 Although Hezbollah is an unofficial Iranian terrorist organization, it needs to be carefully noted that their terrorism appears to be directed solely towards Israel....and not towards the US.
 Hezbollah is a well-led organization with a multitude of well-armed fighters based largely in Lebanon.
 According to reports, Hezbollah was being supplied with weapons shipped through Syria.
-These supply routes were recently attacked by Israeli air strikes.

 If Israel were also involved in a two front war involving Israel, the US, Syria, and Iran, Syria would not be much of a factor since Israel would likely quickly knock them out of the war.
 However, Israel would probably be asked by the US to stay out of such a war to avoid drawing in other Muslim nations.